MikeSafonov/spring-boot-starter-smpp/README.md

 This class dedicated to handle DeliveryReport on client side.
 Client may build custom logic on receiving delivery receipts by implementing this interface.
 If client doesnt provide any implementation of **DeliveryReportConsumer** then starter use **NullDeliveryReportConsumer** which ignore any delivery receipts.

+### SenderManager

+This is high level abstraction over sender clients.

+This starter comes with one default implementation - **StrategySenderManager**. **StrategySenderManager** holds list of smsc connections and return sender client based on some rules which implemented by **IndexDetectionStrategy**

+There are two default implementation of **IndexDetectionStrategy** - **RandomIndexDetectionStrategy**(return random sender client) and **RoundRobinIndexDetectionStrategy**
+(return sender client based on round and robbin algorithm). **RoundRobinIndexDetectionStrategy** strategy used by default.

 ## Configuration
 TODO